romainlebreton/R3.01-DeveloppementWeb/tutorials/tutorial2-en.md

 1. Create a static function `getAllVoitures()` of Class `Voiture` that takes no arguments and returns the array of cars in the database.

-2. Update `lireVoiture.php` for directly call this new function.
+2. Update `lireVoiture.php` to directly call this new function.

 </div>